Collage-CMS/mu/README.md

 ### Apply nodes

 A third and final method of building a document is `mu.apply`.
 It gets a dictionary with rules.
-The values of the dictionar are either a replacement value or a `mu.Node` (or something that looks like one).
+The values of the dictionary are either a replacement value or a `mu.Node` (or something that looks like one).

 Using the previous example of the `UL` object we can illustrate how `my.apply` works.